Odd moments in the distribution of primes: The fifth moment of reduced residues in the function field setting

 \subsection{Proof of Corollary \ref{cor:singseriesff}: Bounds on $R_k(q^h)$}

-In this subsection, we discuss the transition from bounds on $V_k(Q;h)$, from Theorem \ref{thm:funcfieldfifth} and Lemma \ref{lem:mvl8}, to bounds on sums of singular series in function fields.
+In this subsection, we discuss the transition from bounds on $V_k(Q;h)$, from Theorem \ref{thm:funcfieldfifth} and Lemma \ref{lem:mvl8}, to bounds on sums of singular series in function fields, in order to prove Corollary \ref{cor:singseriesff}.
 Much of this is similar to the integer case discussion in Section \ref{sec:threeterminteger}.

 As in the integer case, for $\mathcal D = \{D_1, \dots, D_k\}$ a set of distinct polynomials in $\mathbb F_q[T]$, we define the singular series

 where $\nu_P(\mathcal D)$ is the number of equivalence classes of $\mathbb F_q[T]/(P)$ occupied by elements of $\mathcal D$.
 We also define $\mathfrak S_0(\mathcal D)$, given by $\mathfrak S_0(\mathcal D) := \sum_{\mathcal J \ins \mathcal D} (-1)^{|\mathcal D \setminus \mathcal J|}\mathfrak S(\mathcal J)$, and consider